PAROT-Udel/RudolfEigenmannWeb/_pages/my-students.md

   </div>
   <div class="grid-item">
   	<p align="left" >
-        I am a 24 years old P.hd student from the department of Computer Engineering at the University of Delaware.
+        I am a P.hd student from the department of Computer Engineering at the University of Delaware.
 I am  from Cali-Colombia  and am an alumni from the Community College Initiative program  2017-2018 at Houston Community College.
 Also, I am a community leader with a solid professional and academic background in human rights and Software Engineering.
 Throughout my work at the Universidad ICESI in Colombia, I have contributed to original concepts for  software engineering, and machine learning methodologies.
 Right now, I am part of the National Science Foundation-supported project designed to expand access to artificial intelligence, led by The Ohio State University.
       </p>

   </div>